Children-in-Families/oscar-web/guides/developer/README.md

 ```

 Noted: /Users/your_user_name/.rbenv/shims/rubocop you might use RVM so you can find rubocop by running `which rubocop` and use that path and see the path if you use `Linux` change key to Linux and use `rvm` path instead

+## Pre-Commit and Pre-Push Hooks

+Using bash scripts to check commit and ran test before pushing to GitHub

+`chmod +x scripts/*.bash`
+And then run
+`./scripts/install-hooks.bash`